Dhawansumit/signifyQuotes/README.md

 ### Dependency Injection

-get_it is used as a service locator to manage dependencies:
+get_it is used as a service locator to manage dependencies.

+---

 ## Running Tests 🧪